-Faculty members are expected to inform their students, in writing via the syllabus, of the approximate weights of the assignments and the process for determination of the final grade.
-Syllabi should be distributed within the first week of classes.
-After the award of a final grade, students have the opportunity to address grade concerns via the College’s grade review appeal process detailed in the catalog.
+Faculty members are expected to inform students, in writing of the procedures used to determine the final grade along with the approximate weights in the course syllabi, which should be distributed with the first week of classes.
+After the award of a final grade, students have the opportunity to engage in either or both an informal and a formal grade review procedure to address concerns.
+This procedure follows the college’s grade review and appeal procedure, detailed in the Academic Policies & Procedures section of the catalog.
 Unreturned examinations and unclaimed student graded materials are kept on file for 12 months following the conclusion of a course.
 If the faculty member leaves the College during this period, these materials will be accessible in the office of the appropriate Division Dean.
 After 12 months, all unreturned or unclaimed student materials are securely destroyed.

 The grade points assigned to each grade are used to determine the number of grade points earned for each course a student completes.
 Grade points earned for each course are determined by multiplying the number of grade points assigned to each letter grade by the number of credit hours the course carries.

-A student may drop a course or withdraw from the College within the add/drop period of the semester enrolled without any grade or notation being made on his/her permanent record.
-After this time, a student may withdraw from a course during the posted, approved withdraw period (up to 60% of the part-of-term) listed on the Academic Calendar.
-A grade of “W” will be assigned in these instances.
+A student may withdraw/drop a course or resign from the College within the add/drop period of the semester enrolled without any grade or notation being made on his/her permanent record.
+After this time, a “W” will be assigned until 50% of the semester is completed, after which, an “F: will be awarded.

 Final grades are reported for each student for every course undertaken according to the following grading system:

 ||Percentage Grade *

 ||High Degree of Excellence

 * If you are a student in the PN or RN Nursing program the grading scale for specific courses in these programs is as follows: A 94% - 100%, B 88% - 93%, C 80% - 87%, D 70% - 79%, F 69% - below.